dschapman/dschapman-com/content/posts/create-a-svelte-site.md

 Svelte is a tool for building fast web applications.
 It's a bit similar to other frontend frameworks like React and Vue.
 Like React, Svelte constructs components, but unlike React which does its work in the browser at run time, Svelte compiles your app into optimized Javascript code.

-I found that writing Svelte code is fun -- it's more like writing vanilla HTML or CSS than writing React -- but the syntax feels different, logic syntax in line, and it has really easy support for animations.
+I found that writing Svelte code is fun -- it's more like writing vanilla HTML or CSS than writing React -- and animations and transitions have first class support.

 ## Creating a Project with Svelte 3